PingoLH/CatConv2d/README.md

 ## Limitations
 1. Forward only
 2. Maximum 16 Tensors for the input list
-3. NCHW layout
+4. NCHW layout
+5. Channel size >= 4 for each input Tensor in the list
-4. Hardcoded zero padding (padding=1)
+6. Hardcoded zero padding (padding=1 for Conv3x3)
-5. Optimized for small batch size
+7. Optimized for small batch size

 ## TODO List
 1. Backward path